AaltoSciComp/python-for-scicomp/packaging.rst

 Organizing Python projects
 --------------------------

-Python projects often start as a single script a Jupyter notebook but they can grow out of a single file.
+Python projects often start as a single script or Jupyter notebook but they can grow out of a single file.

 In the :ref:`scripts` episode we have also learned how to import functions